eTilbudsavis/native-android-sdk/README.md

 We have an array of convenience methods, for the most commonly used methodcalls to the API, all located in the `eta` object.
 They all return an `Api` object, that can have further options enabled before `execute()`is called.
-Theyare mostly selfexplainatory from their method names, and parameters.
+They are mostly selfexplainatory from their method names, and parameters.
 And for further details, i'll refer to the JavaDoc.

 - `getCatalog` - methods will get some type of `Catalog` either an object or list, based on the exact method.
 - `getOffer*` - methods will get some type of `Offer` either an object or list, based on the exact method.
-- `getDealer* - methods will get some type of `Dealer` either an object or list, based on the exact method.`
+- `getDealer*` - methods will get some type of `Dealer` either an object or list, based on the exact method.
 - `getStore*` - methods will get some type of `Store` either an object or list, based on the exact method.
 - `searchCatalog*` - search interface for `Catalog`
 - `searchOffer*` - search interface for `Offer`